 No kidding, video is our oxygen.
 It’s an obsession.
 We sleepwalk with a camera slung.

-What we know is that video content is at its best when the concept is simple but the emotion is profound.
+What we know is that video content is at its best when the concept is simple but the impact is profound.

 So enough about us.
 What can we do for you?